What Are Arteriovenous Malformations (AVM)?

 An arteriovenous malformation (AVM) is an abnormal connection between arteries and veins.

 In the normal circulation system, blood travels from arteries into capillaries and then into veins.
 Some arteriovenous malformations (AVMs), commonly seen on the head and neck, can appear as light stains at birth.
-Other types of AVMs, commonly seen on the trunk or on a limb, may not be noticed until later in childhood.
+Other types of AVMs, commonly seen on the trunk/torso or within a limb, may not be noticed until later in childhood.

 AVMs may occur in our soft tissues like skin, fat and muscles as well as in organs such as the brain, lung, liver and intestines.
-Lesions within the brain are the most common arteriovenous malformation.
-AVMs in the brain sometimes do not cause any symptoms but may cause issues as the AVM becomes larger and can be life-threatening.
+Lesions in the brain are the most common arteriovenous malformation.
+AVMs in the brain sometimes do not cause any symptoms but may cause problems as the AVM becomes larger and can be life-threatening.

 It is unknown what causes AVMs.
-Individuals with conditions like hereditary hemorrhagic telangiectasia (HHT) or capillary malformation-arteriovenous malformation (CM-AVM syndrome) and those with certain genetic abnormalities like RASA1 mutations are more likely to have AVMs.
+People with conditions like hereditary hemorrhagic telangiectasia (HHT) or capillary malformation-arteriovenous malformation (CM-AVM syndrome) are more likely to have AVMs.
 There are additional genetic abnormalities that are connected with AVMs in the brain.

 AVMs can appear in many different ways.

 Often, an AVM cannot be seen.
-However, when there is soft tissue involvement, these malformations show up as a light red-pink color in infancy and childhood.
+However, when soft tissue is affected, these malformations show up as a light red-pink color in infancy and childhood.
 With age, the skin becomes a darker red or purple color, and a firm mass appears below the area of skin discoloration.

-If you rest your hand over the lesion, you will feel increased warmth (compared to nearby skin) and sometimes feel pulsation of the blood.
+If you rest your hand over the lesion, you will feel more warmth (compared to nearby skin) and sometimes feel the blood pulsing.

-When in the arm or leg, the one with the AVM in it may be larger than the unaffected limb.
+If the AVM is in an arm or leg, it may be larger than the unaffected limb.

 A few common AVM locations are:

-Lungs – When AVMs are present in lungs, there is also a risk for stroke or brain abscess (infection).
+Lungs – When AVMs are in the lungs, there is also a risk for stroke or brain abscess (infection).
 There is also a risk for bleeding when there is AVM involvement in the lung.
-The highest risk occurs during pregnancy when the mother’s blood pressure and blood volume increase.
+The highest risk happens during pregnancy when the mother’s blood pressure and blood volume increase.

-Brain – Brain AVMs can bleed, causing neurologic problems such as seizures or stroke.
-Signs may include dizziness, headache, or visual changes.
+Brain – Brain AVMs can bleed, causing neurologic problems such as seizure or stroke.
+Signs may include dizziness, headache or visual changes.
 Any changes in mental status or alertness need immediate evaluation.

 Physical examination shows that the skin covering the lesion is warm or hot to touch.
 Pulsation of blood flow can be felt, and an audible noise can be heard with a stethoscope.

-Figuring out the extent of the lesion and identifying the core (called a “nidus”) is done through magnetic resonance imaging (MRI), magnetic resonance angiography (MRA; a specific type of MRI that looks at the flow of blood in vessels), or traditional angiography.
-Tests are essential for diagnosis and treatment planning.
+Figuring out the extent of the lesion and identifying the core (called a “nidus”) is done through magnetic resonance imaging (MRI), magnetic resonance angiography (MRA; a specific type of MRI that looks at the flow of blood in vessels) or traditional angiography.
+Tests are needed for diagnosis and treatment planning.

 A genetic disorder called hereditary hemorrhagic telangiectasia (HHT) or Osler-Weber-Rendu syndrome is characterized by multiple, small arteriovenous lesions.
-These lesions can occur in the skin, mucous membranes (mouth, nose, and gastrointestinal tract), lungs, liver, brain, and other sites.
-Patients usually present with telangiectasias (small dilated blood vessels) of the skin and mucous membranes, and nosebleeds.
+These lesions can happen in the skin, mucous membranes (mouth, nose and gastrointestinal tract), lungs, liver, brain and other sites.
+Patients usually have symptoms like telangiectasias (small dilated blood vessels) of the skin and mucous membranes, and nosebleeds.
 Some people may have AVMs within their internal organs.
 At least three genes are known to cause this condition.
 It is usually inherited from one parent.

 Capillary Malformation-Arteriovenous Malformation syndrome (CM-AVM) is a genetic disorder that affects the blood vessels.
-In CM-AVM, certain types of blood vessels (capillaries) are enlarged, with multiple capillary malformations visible on the skin.
+In CM-AVM, certain types of blood vessels (capillaries) are enlarged, with multiple capillary malformations that can be seen on the skin.
 There can also be abnormal connections between blood vessels, resulting in AVMs.
-These AVMs can be internal, in the brain and spine, or can occur in the skin, muscle or bone on the trunk, or in a limb as part of Parkes Weber syndrome (see below).
+These AVMs can be internal, in the brain and spine, or can happen in the skin, muscle or bone on the trunk/torso, or in a limb as part of Parkes Weber syndrome (see below).

 Multiple tests such as MRI and MRA, CT imaging, ultrasonography (ultrasound) and echocardiogram (ECHO) are used to evaluate and monitor these syndromes.
 Treatment depends on each patient but may include medications and surgical procedures.